SciML/DiffEqDocs.jl/docs/src/features/callback_library.md

 be computationally expensive.

-Another approach is taken by a `PositiveDomain` callback in DiffEqCallbackLibrary.jl, which is inspired by [Shampine's et al. paper about non-negative ODE solutions](http://www.sciencedirect.com/science/article/pii/S0096300304009683).
+Another approach is taken by a `PositiveDomain` callback in DiffEqCallbacks.jl, which is inspired by
+[Shampine's et al. paper about non-negative ODE solutions](http://www.sciencedirect.com/science/article/pii/S0096300304009683).
 It reduces the next step by a certain scale factor until the extrapolated value at the next time point is non-negative with a certain tolerance.
 Extrapolations